Meet Kiran Bairagi - The East Bengal fan set to make India proud at the 2022 World Cup in Qatar | Goal.com

 Three out of the eight proposed venues have already been thrown open to the world while the work is ahead of schedule on the rest.
 Given the number of game-changing innovations the 'world-class' facilities already have, it already has the feel of a tournament you shouldn't miss.

-In the midst of all those proud people will be a West Bengal native whose tremendous effort and dedication was significant in two World Cup projects - the Al Rayyan stadium and Al Janoub stadium.
+In the midst of those proud people, there will be a football fan hailing from West Bengal whose tremendous effort and dedication was significant in two World Cup projects - the Al Rayyan stadium and Al Janoub stadium.

 Kiran Bairagi, who hails from a town called Habra in North 24 Parganas District in West Bengal, works for the Technical Delivery Office (TDO) of the SC and is in charge of Occupational Health and Safety at Al Janoub and Al Rayyan stadiums.
 He also supports in planning Host Country Operations.